 The long-anticipated Baldur’s Gate 3 was officially announced last year, and Divinity: Original Sin developer Larian Studios is at the helm.
 It’s been 20 years since Baldur’s Gate 2 was released, so fans are more than ready to step back into the Forgotten Realms.
-We’ve been eagerly waiting for more info on the D&D based RPG, and thanks to a full gameplay demo and opening cinematic reveal at PAX East, we’ve got a lot more indication as to what lies in store for us when the Baldur’s Gate 3 release date eventually arrives.
+We’ve been eagerly waiting for more info on the D&D based RPG, and thanks to a full gameplay demo and opening cinematic reveal at PAX East, plus a second gameplay demo at D&D Live, we’ve got a lot more indication as to what lies in store for us when the Baldur’s Gate 3 release date eventually arrives.

 We got a good look at some Baldur’s Gate 3 gameplay ourselves – and now we have even more insight about the game’s plot, combat, and some of the companions we’ll meet on our journey.

 To save you trawling the net for info, we’ve compiled everything we know into one handy guide, which we’ll be sure to keep updated with the latest news from the Sword Coast.
 Here’s everything we know about Baldur’s Gate 3, from the rough release window to what you can expect from its character creator, combat, and, er, romance options.
 And before you go, you can click here to play Neverwinter for free, or check our guides to the best MMOs and the best Dungeons and Dragons games.

 The preliminary Early Access Baldur’s Gate 3 release date is October 6, 2020 – it’s a week later than previously advertised, due to ‘unexpected delays’ and ‘stability issues’.
 During the Panel from Hell livestream August 18, Larian founder Swen Vincke said the early access version will not be a finished product, but it will have “plenty of fun to be had” when it first becomes available.